EOSIO/welcome/docs/03_tutorials/tic-tac-toe-game-contract.md

 ## Deploy

-Now the Wasm file and the abi file are ready.
+Now the wasm file and the abi file are ready.
 Time to deploy!
 Create a directory (let's call it tic_tac_toe) and copy your generated tic.tac.toe.wasm and tic_tac_toe.abi files.

 ```bash